Arizona Sen. Kyrsten Sinema leaves Democratic Party, registers as independent

 "I know some people might be a little bit surprised by this, but actually, I think it makes a lot of sense," Sinema told CNN on Thursday.
 "I've never fit neatly into any party box.
 I've never really tried.
 I don't want to."

-A Democratic aide tells CBS News Sinema told Senate Majority Leader Chuck Schumer, D-N.Y., of her decision Thursday.
+A Democratic aide told CBS News Sinema told Senate Majority Leader Chuck Schumer, D-N.Y., of her decision Thursday.

 The first-term senator wrote in the Arizona Republic that she came into office pledging "to be independent and work with anyone to achieve lasting results.
 I committed I would not demonize people I disagreed with, engage in name-calling, or get distracted by political drama.
 I promised I would never bend to party pressure."